Jared Young Player Props: Cubs vs. Brewers

 Jared Young At The Plate

-- Young has two triples, a home run and two walks while batting .222.
+- Young has two triples, a home run and two walks while hitting .227.

-- In three of seven games this year, Young has picked up at least one hit, including one game with multiple hits.
+- Young has picked up a hit in four games this season (50.0%), including one multi-hit game.

-- He has homered in one of seven games, and in 4.8% of his plate appearances.

-- Young has driven in a run in three games this year (42.9%), including one multiple-RBI game.
+- Young has driven in a run in three games this season (37.5%), including one multiple-RBI game.

-- He has scored at least once four times this season (57.1%), including one multi-run game.
+- He has scored at least one run five times this year (62.5%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.